 Once you have responded to UCAS and placed Warwick as either your firm or insurance choice, you will be able to apply for accommodation.
-Warwick will notify you when accommodation applications for new students for the 2022/2023 academic year in April 2022.
+Warwick aims to open accommodation applications for new students for the 2022/2023 academic year in April 2022.

 4. Results day 🎉